frootlab/frootlab.github.io/_posts/2019-03-20-three-obstacles-in-data-science.md

 best one, that's currently available?
 This is the point, where Motley and it's CBF algorithms join the game.
 And finally to easily integrate the application into any existing operational data landscapes also Pandora joins the team.
-So these three together constitute our *Liquid Coding* framework.
+So these three together constitute our *Liquid ML* framework.

-## An Outlook
+## The Vision: Liquid ML

 If you are a data scientist imagine the following situation: The new postgraduate in your workgroup just released a gradient descent that outperforms the one you wrote some years ago by far.
 The bad news, however, is that nearly any single application in your lab uses your old algorithm.
-So the basic benefits of the Liquid Coding framework in this situation should be quite clear:
+So the basic benefits of the Liquid ML framework in this situation should be quite clear:
 All your application automatically use the new algorithm.
 But now, let's get one step beyond and imagine that your workgroup is interconnected with the algorithm catalogs of many other workgroups ...
 To be quite honest: Personally this